gxchain/gxc-relay-contract/README.md

-# GXC-Solidity
+# GXC-Relay-Contract

+This project constructs of 2 parts:

-Mintable, Brnable and Pausable ERC20 smart contract implemented for GXC, based on openzeppelin and truffle
+- A Mintable, Brnable and Pausable ERC20 smart contract implemented for GXC, based on openzeppelin and truffle
+- A [Relay Contract](./gxc-contract) writen in C++ which will be deployed on GXChain

 [Documents](./docs/READEME.md)